darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/6-lazy-load/README.md

 ```

 - If I think the file system returned the same results that fast, would I be **right** or **wrong**?
-- If you guessed **wrong** you are **right**.
+- If you guessed **wrong** you are correct.
 The data was cached on my EC2 instance.
 Lets flush the cache and run the command again, this time getting the data from the FSx for Lustre file system.
 - Run this command to flush cache

 ```sh